manveru/innate/README.md

     git clone git://github.com/manveru/innate.git

-and add the innate/lib directory to your `RUBYLIB` environment variable.
+And add the innate/lib directory to your `RUBYLIB` environment variable.

 For unixish systems you may want to add it to `~/.bashrc` or the equivalent for your shell: